 The Group's funding profile consists of customer accounts, debt securities in issue and deposits by banks.
-Customer Accounts made up 94% of funding as at 31 December 2021 (no change since 31 December 2020).
+Customer Accounts made up 93% of funding as at 31 December 2022 (94% at 31 December 2021).

 The liquidity buffer consists of cash including balances held with central banks, EU sovereign bonds and a number of retained ECB eligible Fastnet securitisation notes.